kaminosekai54/llm-agent-test/README.md

 pip install langchain_community
 ```

+If you installed the environment with the yml file, this step can be ignored.

-## Step 4: Download and Install Ollama
+## Step 4: Download and Install Ollama (if you are using ollama, other wise, skip this step)

 1. Navigate to the [Ollama download page](https://ollama.com/download) and click on the Windows version to start the download.
 2. Once downloaded, go to your download folder and double-click on the Ollama installer.